Video: Hurrah, it's Butlins!

-Rockaway Beach festival, 2024.
-A 30-minute film, screened behind Lonely Tourist's performance in Reds (Butlins, Bognor Regis), in January 2022 and again in 2024.
+"Hurrah, it's Butlins!" is a 30-minute film screened behind Lonely Tourist's performance in Reds (Butlins, Bognor Regis), as part of Rockaway Beach festival in January 2022 and again in 2024.
+The images above are stills and a very short snippet of the full piece.

 The film is specific to its location, and is about going on holiday to someone else’s past (originally screened at a time when we couldn’t travel easily due to the coronavirus pandemic).
 The 30-minute film was a montage of drawings, films, and borrowed archival footage related to Butlins, so that concert-goers would recognise the location, performer, and Butlins references pictured, and experience a time-hopping trip from the bleakness of the present to the Kodachrome-inflected history of the place they were in, and back again.